mcore1976/sim808gpstracker/README.md

 "main7.c" (+ compilation script "compileatmega7" Linux/"compileatmega7.bat" Windows) - EXPERIMENTAL VERSION - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.

-This version provides SMS control :
+This version provides SMS (mobile texting)  control of tracker behavior :

 Command can be send in lower or upper letters.
 If command is correct it will be responded with appropriate text message confirmation.